assemblee-virtuelle/wp-ldp/readme.txt

 9. The created resource generated JSON raw view

 == Changelog ==

+= 1.0.5 =
+* Force refreshing the container models when initializing
+* Fix the major bug with the form templating

+= 1.0.4 =
+* Updating the models to converge with the PAIR ontology
+* Fix a bug with use of empty on a function return value
+* Adding basic WordPress integrated frontend display of the resources and containers, using content negotiation

 = 1.0 =
 * Publishing the plugin to the wordpress repository